 • Do you work with other health professionals to manage persistent pelvic pain?

-• Which other health practitioners should I see for my pain?
+• Which other health professionals should I see for my pain?

 • Which tests will I need?